FrankCuiCN/CS523_ZeroWaste/README.md

 # CS523_ZeroWaste

-We implement Mask-RCNN for the ZeroWaste Dataset.
+We implement PseNet and compare result with Detectron2 and Mask-RCNN for the ZeroWaste Dataset.

 # How to Run Our Code